 The electronic populations from SHARC trajectories can be obtained in different ways.
 This is primarily due to the fact that in surface hopping one could either consider the active state or the electronic wave function coefficients.
 This issue is discussed in detail in [35], where it is shown that the optimal way to obtain the electronic populations is actually a combination of both kinds of information in a Wigner-like transformation.
-Hence, there are three options in SHARC: (i) based on electronic wave function coefficients, and (iii) based on Wigner-transform.
+Hence, there are three options in SHARC: (i) based on classical active state, (ii) based on electronic wave function coefficients, and (iii) based on Wigner-transform.
 Additionally, the populations can be analyzed in different representations (diagonal, MCH, diabatic).